backk-node/backk-starter/README.md

    cd <your-microservice-name>
    ```

-2. Complete all the TODOs in the project (Find all TODOs using your IDE)
+2. Complete all the TODOs in the project (Find all TODOs using your IDE, e.g. TODO tab in Webstorm)
-3. Check that the environment variable values in the `.env.dev` and `.env.ci` file are correct for your development environment
+3. Check that the environment variable values in the `.env.dev` and `.env.ci` file are correct for your development environment.
+In most cases, you don't need to change the environment variables.
+But if you don't have default localhost database instance with default port, please check database related environment variables:
    - If you are using MongoDB, check
         - `MONGODB_HOST`
         - `MONGODB_PORT`
         - `MONGODB_USER`